 - Although not essential, ideally students should bring their own dog to work with during the hands-on parts of the course, (as helps if there is a bond of trust between dog and student);

 - Provision of adequate liability insurance.

-NB: Veterinary Surgeons and qualified Veterinary Nurses (on the RCVS list) do not have to complete the full human Bowen course in order to receive the EGCBT Diploma, but are required to have completed the Introductory level of the Bowen Technique on humans prior to starting the Canine Bowen Technique course.
+NB: Veterinary Surgeons and qualified Veterinary Nurses (on the RCVS list) don't have to complete the full human Bowen course in order to receive the CBTA Diploma, but are required to have completed the Introductory level of the Bowen Technique on humans prior to starting the Canine Bowen Technique course.

 What benefit is there in training as a human Bowen Therapist - I want to work with dogs?

 - Practitioners must have an excellent understanding of the Bowen Technique;

 - To equal the high professional standards mandated by other complementary therapies, (e.g. chiropractors, physiotherapists, etc);

 - To gain professional respectability, recognition and credibility within the veterinary, canine and complementary worlds;

 - To gain professional insurance cover to work with animals on veterinary consent;

 - Once qualified in human Bowen Therapy, practitioners are entitled to enrol with the Bowen Therapists European Register.